BinarCode/laravel-restify/ROADMAP.md

 - [x] Make sure any action isn't permitted unless the Model Policy exists
 - [x] Having a helper method that allow to return data using the repository from a custom controller `PostRepository::withModels(Post::query()->take(5)->get())->include('user')->serializeForShow()`
 - [x] Serialize nested relationships
+- [x] Ability to make an endpoint public using a policy method
+- [x] Load specific fields for nested relationships
+- [x] Load nested for relationships with a nested level higher than 2
+- [x] Shorter definition of Related fields

 8.x